zbryikt/summarize-youtube/README.md

 yt-dlp > whisper > ollama = summarized transcript.

+## Prerequisite

+ - This script is written in bash script and is expected to be run under MacOS or linux.
+ - Ollama is a prerequisite so you have to install it manually.
+The model `llama3.1:8b` is used in `index.sh`.

+## Installation

-install by clone it, pip install and link index.sh to your local bin folder, e.g.,
+Install by cloning this repo, `pip install` and link `index.sh` to your local `bin` folder, e.g.,

     cd repo # assume you cloned it to ~/repo pyenv global 3.12.7 # make sure python version